Comalcalco: Archeological site

 The site of Comalcalco, whose coordinates are 18°16′N 93°10′W, is notable for two characteristics.
 First, it is the westernmost known Maya settlement.
-Second, and due to a dearth of locally available limestone (the primary material used in architectural construction), the city's buildings were made from fired-clay bricks held together with mortar made from oyster shells.
+Second, due to a dearth of locally available limestone (the primary material used in architectural construction), the city's buildings were made from fired-clay bricks held together with mortar made from oyster shells.
 The use of bricks at Comalcalco was unique among Maya sites, and many of them are decorated with iconography and/or glyphs.
 Important architectural features include the northern plaza and two pyramids, the Gran Acropolis and the Acropolis Este.

 Economy

 Comalcalco has fertile soil.
 Large amounts of tropical products are grown.
-Corn and beans and vegetables are also cultivated.
-Cocoa is the largest harvest in Comalcalco.
-Comalcalco produces 20% of the cocoa harvested in the state of Tabasco.
-Also coconut, pepper, avocado and some tropical fruits are important in some zones.

-Livestock raising, even though it is not widely practiced, is of high quality, most ranchers have their farms just sideout of Comalcalco, away from urban development.
+Corn, beans and vegetables are also cultivated.
+Cocoa is the largest harvest in Comalcalco - Comalcalco produces 20% of the cocoa harvested in the state of Tabasco.
+Coconut, pepper, avocado and some tropical fruits are also farmed in some zones.
+Livestock raising, although it is not widely practiced, is of high quality, and most ranchers have their farms just outside of Comalcalco, away from urban development.

 Comalcalco produces 5% of the total extracted petroleum in the state of Tabasco.

 Public market in the center of Comalcalco.

 History

-In 1820, the river Mezcalapa was drying up, and many of the families made residence in the middle of the river on an island.
-The Government of the State of Tabasco; consisting of Juan Mariano Sale, Antonio Solana and Fausto Gordillo, and all members of the congress; established a town in October, and named it San Isidro de Comalcalco.
-The decree was published by Mr. Marcelino Margalli, governor of the state and Jose Mariano Troncoso, who was secretary of the state.
-The town is located in the Comalcalco municipalities, and on November 14 of 1834 the first local government was created.
+In 1820, the river Mezcalapa was drying up, and many of families resided in the middle of the river on an island.
+The Government of the State of Tabasco; consisting of Juan Mariano Sale, Antonio Solana and Fausto Gordillo, and all members of the congress; established a town in October and named it San Isidro de Comalcalco.
+The decree was published by Mr. Marcelino Margalli, governor of the state, and Jose Mariano Troncoso, secretary of the state.
+The town is located in the Comalcalco municipality, and on November 14, 1834, the first local government was created.